mrfdev/CMI/Resources/FAQ/cmi-toggle-examples.md

 ---

-## Learning examples about using CMI to add feature/option toggling.
+## <g-emoji class="g-emoji" alias="information_source" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/2139.png">ℹ️</g-emoji> Learning examples about using CMI to add feature/option toggling.

 CMI is flexible and dynamic enough that it can do fancy tricks.
 One of them is a way to allow you to toggle certain things.
 This page has some examples to demonstrate how you could learn from them and apply it to your edge case situation.

 These should work on CMI 9 and lower on Spigot / Paper 1.17.1 and lower.

-### Toggle example 1
+## <g-emoji class="g-emoji" alias="information_source" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/2139.png">ℹ️</g-emoji> Toggle example 1

 This one is provided by @dkalaxdk#2228